New charges target ex-Miami congressman for lobbying on behalf of sanctioned Venezuelan tycoon

 The indictment is the second set of criminal charges to examine Rivera's relationship to Raúl Gorrín, a billionaire businessman charged in 2018 and again in 2024 with bribing senior Venezuelan officials in corrupt deals to embezzle state funds from Nicolas Maduro's administration.

-The indictment unsealed on Wednesday alleges that Rivera, starting in 2019, lobbied an unnamed senior official in the executive branch of the U.S. government to remove sanctions against Gorrín.
+The indictment unsealed on Wednesday alleges that Rivera, between June 2019 and April 2020, lobbied U.S. officials, including an unnamed senior official in the executive branch, to remove sanctions against Gorrín.
 He was aided in that effort by another unnamed individual described as a former U.S. official and resident of New York, prosecutors from the U.S. Justice Department's National Security Division said.

 Rivera allegedly received over $5.5 million for these activities and failed to register under Foreign Agents Registration Act, as required when contacting U.S. officials on behalf of foreign individuals and companies.
 He was also charged with money laundering in connection to the undeclared lobbying work.

-To promote his criminal activities, Rivera allegedly created shell companies using names associated with a law firm and with the unnamed official to give the false appearance that the shell companies were legitimate, according to the indictment.
+To promote his criminal activities, Rivera allegedly created fake shell companies registered in Delaware using names associated with a law firm and with the unnamed official, as well as the official's hometown, to give the false appearance that the shell companies were legitimate, according to the indictment.
+Prosecutors said the official was unaware the companies were using his or her name and hometown.

 Ed Shohat, a Miami defense attorney who represents Rivera, declined to comment, saying he hadn't had time to discuss the indictment with his client.